Skip to main content

 [video_id_1, video_id_2],

-search_query="pedestrians close to vehicle"
+custom_event="pedestrians close to vehicle",

 )